Boga (region): Origins

 According to an oral tradition of the Kelmendi recorded by Yugoslav anthropologist Andrija Jovićević, the vast majority of the brotherhoods from Boga trace their ancestry back to the figure of Bogi; a son of the forefather of the Kelmendi, Amati.
 He also noted that the area was initially inhabited by the Shkreli, who were expulsed by Bogi and his sons following their expansion southwards from Kelmend.
 Indigenous anas brotherhoods were also incorporated into the community, as is the case with the Ndrejaj.
 However, according to Noel Malcolm, this oral tradition may have been fabricated by the Kelmendi in the nineteenth century as they had recently incorporated the area as its fourth bajrak in ca. 1897, and legends of common descent would allow for better accommodation.
 Although, Malcolm acknowledges that it is unlikely that these legends of shared patrilineal ancestry were just constructs as these traditions were socially vital due to strong taboos against marriage to cousins related through the male line and the importance of tribal identity.

 The Boga maintained close ties and relations with the Shala and Shkreli, however, they sided with the more powerful Kelmendi which protected them and with whom they shared common patrilineal kinship.

 Population

-In Karl Steinmetz's travel, he concluded that they were made up of 75 Catholic families, which lived in 9 villages: Gjokaj, Preçaj, Malej, Gegaj, Mihaj, Leshaj, Mikaj, Ulgjekaj and Nrej.
+In Karl Steinmetz's travel, he concluded that they were made up of 75 Catholic families, which lived in 10 villages: Gjokaj, Preçaj, Malej, Gegaj, Mihaj, Leshaj, Ulaj, Mikaj, Ulgjekaj and Nrej.

 In the first reliable census taken in Albania in 1918 under Austro-Hungarian administration, the population statistics of the Boga tribe were given as follows: 34 households with a total of 228 inhabitants.
 This comprised the settlements and surroundings of: Kolaj and Preçaj.